-“Hello, I’m Anna Fedl, general manager at the Boutiquehotel Stadthalle, which is the greenest hotel in Vienna and the first SDG hotel worldwide.
+“Hello, I’m Anna Fedl, general manager at the Boutiquehotel Stadthalle, which is the greenest hotel in Vienna and the first SDG hotel worldwide and this is my SMACK story.
 We’ve made it our mission to communicate the importance of sustainability to our guests transparently but also with humour and charm.
 In order to achieve this, we renovated 17 rooms in 2020 and dedicated each of them to one of the UN’s sustainability goals.
 This offers a creative way of getting familiar with the topic.

 We want to show that sustainability is lived in our company.
 This starts with the rooms and extends to our organic breakfast, where quality and plant-based food play an important role.
 We want to create diversity here, pick up everyone and offer various options to all guests.
 We also have a beautiful garden in the inner courtyard, which is of course very popular, especially in summer, for having a coffee outside in the afternoon or a glass of wine in the evening.
 For many guests, this is a highlight, because they say, the peace and quiet that they have with us is quite unique for a big city.
 It makes the guests happy and that, in turn, makes us as hosts happy.